GBP/USD bounce sputters as expected BOE-Fed interest rate liftoff gap narrows

 Not surprisingly, the greenback is the strongest major currency on the day on the back of this morning’s CPI report...

 After “The Week of the Central Banks” last week, this week is undoubtedly “Inflation Week” for forex traders.
-As my colleagues Matt Simpson (“China A50 Breaks Lower as Producer Prices Hit 26-Year High”) and Joe Perry (“US CPI: Highest level in nearly 30 years!
-Gold near 5-month highs“) have noted, price pressures are accelerating to multi-decade highs in both the US and China, the world’s two largest economies.
+As my colleague Joe Perry (“US CPI: Highest level in nearly 30 years!
+Gold near 5-month highs“) has noted, price pressures are accelerating to multi-decade highs in both the US and China, the world’s two largest economies.

 The US CPI report is particularly interesting, as traders are now wondering whether sustained inflation readings near this level (or even continued acceleration in price pressures) could prompt the Federal Reserve to accelerate its tapering program in the coming months or even raise interest rates in the first half of next year, before tapering is complete.
 For a central bank that many analysts (myself included) assumed was on cruise control for the next eight months as recently as the start of this week, this would be a major development indeed.